pirl-unc/tricking_nextflow_cache/README.md

 }
 ```

-However, upon runnign the above code you will be greeted with a curious error.
+However, upon running the above code you will be greeted with a curious error.
 What gives?!
-The deletion of the intermediate BAM file from the inital run means you can no longer use those BAMS to call variants.
+The deletion of the intermediate BAM file from the initial run means you can no longer use those BAMS to call variants.
 Nextflow is unaware that the BAM files are effectively useless since, from its perspective, they are perfectly fine cached files.
 At this point, you realize you must delete the work directory associated with `align()` and re-run that portion of the workflow.

 ### Checking for every downstream output